Wildfire closes Stevens Pass, prompts evacuation order

 Highway 2 over Stevens Pass is closed Saturday, from Galena Road to Beckler Road, because of a growing wildfire in the area.

-The Bolt Creek fire, as it’s been named, was first reported early Saturday at 20 acres, but has likely grown since then, said Ryan Rodruck, spokesperson for the Washington State Department of Natural Resources.
+The Bolt Creek fire, as it’s been named, was first reported early Saturday at 20 acres, but has rapidly grown to over 1,000 acres, according to the Washington State Department of Natural Resources.
+Spokesperson Ryan Rodruck said it is burning through timber in mountainous terrain.

 A Level 3 evacuation order has been issued for the Beckler River Campground, just north of Skykomish, meaning anyone in the area should leave now, Washington State Trooper Anthony Reese said Saturday morning.